7 Targeted Countries React To Trump's Ban On Immigration

 Libya

 We're not seeing an official response from the struggling nation.
-The ban came weeks before a conference on U.S.-Libya relations is scheduled to be held in Washington.
-The ban was announced days before Turkey reopened its embassy in Tripoli.
+The ban came weeks before a conference on U.S.-Libya relations is scheduled to be held in Washington, D.C.